horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 In August 2017, the proponents of larger block size initiated a fork, effectively creating a new blockchain and cryptocurrency.

-While that group didn't represent the majority, it had support of major Bitcoin miners, and a number of influential early-adopters, and engineers.
+While that group didn't represent the majority, it had support of major Bitcoin miners, and a number of influential early-adopters, and some engineers.

 > In a way, the fork of Bitcoin Cash was a good demonstration of how the ideological conflicts can be resolved for open-source cryptocurrency projects which are not owned by any entity.